3 Perfect Days - Day 1

 Lunch at Loulou restaurant or at Café Marly.
 On warmer days, the terrace at Loulou is the perfect place to lounge in the sun and enjoy a magical view of the Eiffel Tower and the Tuileries gardens.

-For a gastronomic experience, Le Restaurant du Palais Royal recently received its first Michelin star.
+For a gastronomic experience, Le Restaurant du Palais Royal recently received its second Michelin star.

 Stroll through the Tuileries gardens facing the Louvre in the direction of the magnificent Place du Palais Royal, where the neighbouring Comédie Française hosted numerous performances by France’s celebrated playwright Molière.